xyou365/AutoRclone/Readme.md

 ---------------------------------
 Let us create as many service accounts as possible following [official steps of folderclone](https://github.com/Spazzlo/folderclone). (**Note**: With new version of folderclone, you can skip our **Step 4** directly)

-After you finished, there will be many json files in one folder named `accounts`.
+After it is finished, there will be many json files in one folder named `accounts`.

 Just copy all json files into our folder `accounts`.